OSM-Notes/OSM-Notes-Ingestion/docs/Run_ProcessAPINotes_Testing.md

    - Removes `/tmp/processPlanetNotes.lock` if it exists

 4. **Sets up hybrid mock environment:**
-   - Creates mock commands if they don't exist (wget, aria2c, pgrep)
+   - Creates mock commands if they don't exist (curl, aria2c, pgrep)
    - Activates hybrid mock environment (only internet downloads mocked)
    - Ensures real `psql` is used (not mock)